tomski80/shiver/README.md

 This is early realese and has not been tested other than by me.

-There is functional character sheet.
+There is functional character sheet, Npc sheet and various items.
-There is NPC sheet.

 There is no Doom counter yet.

 #### Legal